duncpro/Jackal/README.md

 ```
 ### Exceptions
 `com.duncpro.jackal.SQLException` serves as an abstraction over Java's `SQLException` and RDS's `SdkException`.
-All Jackal functions throw `RelationalDatabaseException` but the underlying platform-specific exception
+All Jackal functions throw `com.duncpro.jackal.SQLException` but the underlying platform-specific exception
 can still be accessed via `Exception#getCause` if necessary.

 ## Motivation